 Every thought leader needs a book

-Yet they don’t know where to start.
+Yet they often don’t know where to start.

 They’re not sure how to get from their big idea to a book that will sell.